Official information requests

 How long will it take to process my request?

-Under the Official Information Act we have 20 working days to process your request.
-However, in some circumstances we may need to extend the time limit.
+The LGOIMA provides for 20 working days to consider and communicate a decision your request.
+However, in some circumstances we may need to extend this time limit.
 We will be in contact with you if this is the case.

 Information requests relating to prosecutions and investigations